ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. Under Navigation paths, expand the Bank Churn Drill Path and select Bankid

-1. Ctrl-Click Satisfaction under Bank Customers
+1. Ctrl-Click (Command-Click) Satisfaction under the Bank Customers Module

 1. Drag these items to Panel 4